edmyrbatiancila/marketplace/README.md

 ## What should I do?

-1. Create UI design for the marketplace website. - In Progress..
+1. Create UI design for the marketplace website. - Done ✅
     - Create static pages for the marketplace website.
     - Create App Router for creating, and showing items.

-2. Implement the UI design using ReactJS + NextJS + TypeScript.
+2. Implement the UI design using ReactJS + NextJS + TypeScript. - In Progress..
+    - Create components for the marketplace website.
+    - Implement the App Router for creating, and showing items.
+    - Implement the static pages for the marketplace website.
+    - Implement the UI components for the marketplace website.

 3. Connect to Supabase for database operations.